theposch/mainstream/docs/STREAMS_FEATURE.md

 Check hashtag format:
 - Must start with `#`
-- Lowercase only
+- Lowercase (or will be converted)
 - Use hyphens for spaces
-- 3-50 characters
+- 2-50 characters

 ### Assets Not Appearing in Stream